luizamarnet/huggingface-learning/README.md

-# Learning to Use Hugging Face [🚧 Project Under Construction 🚧]
+# Learning How to Use Hugging Face [🚧 Project Under Construction 🚧]

 Small, self-contained experiments while I learn and test Hugging Face: Transformers, Datasets, and Hub.